Trolle

-The House of Trolle (sometimes in Danish Trold) is the name of a Scanian noble family, originally from Småland, in Sweden.
-The family has produced prominent people in the histories of Denmark and in Sweden since the Middle Ages and is associated with several estates in both countries.
+The House of Trolle is the name of a noble family, originally from Sweden.
+The family has produced prominent people in the histories of Sweden and Denmark (where it is sometimes spelled Trold) since the Middle Ages and is associated with several estates in both countries.

 Family history

 Historically attested male-line family members are known as far back as the 14th century.
 The earliest was the knight Birger Knutsson, also known as Birghe Trulle.
 The earliest known generations held the estate of Bo in Småland, Sweden.
 Birger Trolle, High Councillor of Sweden, inherited Bergkvara castle from his half-brother Håkan Karlsson.

 Arvid Birgersson and Eric Arvidsson were among mightiest in the country and both almost became Regents of Sweden in their time, in competition against the Sture family.
 Gustav Trolle was Archbishop of Uppsala.
 The original Swedish line of the family died out in the late 16th century.

 Eric's younger half-brother Joachim (d 1546) inherited Lilloe in Skåne from his mother and settled in Denmark.
 The Danish family line continued through his relations, becoming an important house of high nobility.
 One of his sons was Danish admiral Herluf Trolle and one of great-grandsons, Niels Trolle (Nils Trolle til Trollesholm og Gavnø), was Statholder of Norway.

 Sweden again had a branch of the family when Niels Trolle's son Arvid Nielsen Trold, Lord of Trollenäs Castle, swore loyalty to Sweden (and was in 1689 given a seat among Sweden's nobility) after Skåne, his native land, had become a permanent part of Sweden.
 The head of the House received in 1816 by primogeniture the hereditary title of baron in Sweden for the House.
-All currently extant branches of the House of Trolle descend from him; the remaining Danish branches exist in Denmark.
+All currently extant branches of the House of Trolle descend from him; the remaining Danish branches having died out in 1787.